xtrinch/STM32F7-template/README.md

 # STM32F7-template

 Build template for the STM32F7 microprocessors, specifically the STM32F7 discovery boards.
 Developed for and tested with STM32F769I-Disco, easily adaptable for others.
 Uses linux kernel kbuild system for creating .config file used for dynamic inclusion of HAL libraries.
-Tested on Ubuntu 16.04.2 LTS and on Windows 10 with cygwin make & gcc, both with ARM GNU Toolchain.
+Tested on Ubuntu 16.04.2 LTS and on Windows 10 with cygwin binutils, both with ARM GNU Toolchain.

 ## Prerequisites